 - Testing and reporting requirements for zonal lumen distributions (ZLD) and spacing criteria (SC) are applicable to FALD products.
-DLC reviewers will verify the ZLD requirements per the ZLD and SC measurements at the light distribution setting designated by the manufacturer per the FALD Testing and Reporting Requirements. - Testing and reporting requirements for BUG ratings are applicable to FALD products in the Outdoor Luminaire category, except for the exempted PUDs (see the BUG Ratings section). - For parent products in a family grouping application, BUG ratings at the light distribution setting designated by the manufacturer for meeting the ZLD requirements (per the FALD Testing and Reporting Requirements) will be listed on the QPL under the Tested Data section. - For child products, reporting of BUG ratings is exempted, and no BUG ratings will be listed as Reported Data on the QPL.
+DLC reviewers will verify the ZLD requirements per the ZLD and SC measurements at the light distribution setting designated by the manufacturer per the FALD Testing and Reporting Requirements. - Testing and reporting requirements for BUG ratings are applicable to FALD products in the Outdoor Luminaire category, except for the exempted PUDs (see the BUG Ratings section).
+For parent products in a family grouping application, BUG ratings at the light distribution setting designated by the manufacturer for meeting the ZLD requirements (per the FALD Testing and Reporting Requirements) will be listed on the QPL under the Tested Data section.
+For child products, reporting of BUG ratings are exempted, and no BUG ratings will be listed as Reported Data on the QPL. - Testing and reporting requirements for UGR are applicable to FALD products in the applicable categories seeking Premium classification.
+The UGR values shall meet the threshold at the light distribution setting designated, per the FALD Testing and Reporting Requirements, for meeting the ZLD requirements of the PUD, for which the product is seeking qualification.